 The Michelin Commander 2 is one of the highest rated cruiser tires.
 Many riders who have been riding for a while say this is the best tire they have used.
 Riders prefer the Commander 2 over the Avon Venoms.
 The Metzeler 880 is also one of the highest rated cruiser tires and multiple riders say the Commander 2 matches up very well.

-The Dunlop Elite 3 receives consistently good reviews.
-The Dunlop Elite provides a smooth, quiet, soft ride, and does not follow road grooves.
-Riders say the Dunlop Elite is a big improvement over Dunlop Harley Davidson OEM tires.
-The tire works well for larger bikes like Harley Davidson and Honda Goldwing.
+Consistently good reviews for this tire.
+Tire is smooth, quiet, soft ride, does not follow road grooves.
+Big improvement over Dunlop Harley Davidson OEM tires.
+Works well for larger bikes like Harley Davidson and Honda Goldwing.
 Another reports handling better than Dunlop 402’s.

 The Shinko 777 gets mixed reviews.
 The tire seems to handle well, but at a lower tread life as compared to other tires like the Dunlop 404.
 As compared to stock Bridgestones the Shinko 777 is rated better.
 Many praise the price, some saying the tires cost half of the competition.
 A number of riders said it took some work to get the tire balanced, while others did not report this problem.